← Back to Library

 Rooms are balanced by introducing elemental representations: wooden furniture (Wood), candles or warm lighting (Fire), ceramics (Earth), metallic objects (Metal), and water features or mirrors (Water).
 The goal is to match the room's purpose to the appropriate elemental energy.

-If your chart lacks Fire, pursuing Fire-related industries (technology, energy, marketing, entertainment) helps compensate.
-If Metal is your Yong Shen, careers in finance, law, engineering, or precision manufacturing align with your elemental needs.
+If your chart lacks Fire, Fire-related industries such as technology, energy, marketing, or entertainment may be used as symbolic career references.
+If Metal is your Yong Shen, finance, law, engineering, or precision manufacturing can be read as Metal-themed options rather than automatic fits.

 Each element corresponds to a flavor: Wood = sour, Fire = bitter, Earth = sweet, Metal = pungent, Water = salty.
-TCM dietary therapy prescribes specific flavors to tonify weak elements or sedate excess ones.
+Classical dietary therapy uses this language within its own clinical tradition; this page treats it as cultural context only.

 CORRESPONDENCE TABLE